 Whilst we do acknowledge that Modern Slavery can occur in Australia, 100% of our employees are skilled workers and professionals, which reduces the risks of Modern Slavery.
-The risk that HHA's operations could cause, contribute or be directly linked to Modern Slavery is relatively low, due to our industry, lack of use of labour in vulnerable populations (being low skill or migrant populations), low-risk geographies and non-use of labour hire.
+The risk that HHA's operations could cause, contribute or be directly linked to Modern Slavery is relatively low, due to our industry, lack of use of labour in vulnerable populations (being low skill or migrant populations) and low-risk geographies.
+We acknowledge that as part of our future growth into Contract logistics that the utilization of Labour Hire will occur and will be a focus of our Modern Slavery actions going forward.